ehansis/ozelot/docs/examples/leonardo/inputdata.rst

 Since there may be many dates of inception (e.g. an earliest and latest estimated date), a grouped query is executed and the minimum date selected.
 For the other fields, a random sample is selected (from the, usually, single available value).
+When writing this example, this returned data for 4500 paintings.

 .. code-block:: none